cepthomas/SublimeBagOfTricks/README.md

 It consists of two components:
 - `sbot.py` is a sandard ST plugin with a variety of commands that process text, simplify ST internals, interact with the OS, etc. Displays absolute text position in status bar next to row/col.
-- `sbot_common_master.py` contains internal utilities and logging used by the other sbot family plugins.
+- `sbot_common_master.py` contains internal utilities and a simple logger used by the other sbot family plugins.
   Probably nothing of interest to you.
-Currently it is copied to those directories rather than using git submodules.

 The plugin can be installed as is but if you only want a few features it makes sense to snip the parts of interest, as text or fork or whatever.